DinoChiesa/ApigeeEdge-JS-SSLInfo-Demo/README.md

 We're doing it this way only to dmeonstrate the behavior of the SSLInfo element in the JavaScript policy configuration.

 There is a single JavaScript module in the proxy.
-That module - the ame JavaScript code
-- is used in 4 different JavaScript policies, each with a different configuration for SSLInfo.
+That module, the same simple JavaScript code, is used in 4 different JavaScript policies, each with a different configuration for SSLInfo.

 The SSLInfo element is what tells the JavaScript policy how to resolve the peer